Pil3q/Terraform-X-Mineraft/lab_3/README.md

   }
 }
 ```
-We are going to leverage the great work our colleague [Massi](https://www.linkedin.com/in/massimilianovallascas/) did - you can replace string - with the string of your choice - Just don't go too crazy - an essay may not fit in your map!.
-Of course, you can go to the [github repository](https://github.com/DevOpsPlayground/minecraft_alphabet_module) to see this module with Readme and the examples of how to use it.
+We are going to leverage the great work that was already done for us!
+You can replace string - with the string of your choice - Just don't go too crazy - an essay may not fit in your map!.
+Of course, you can go to the [github repository](https://github.com/Pil3q/minecraft_alphabet_module) to see this module with Readme and the examples of how to use it.
 Before you are going to do that - let's run the commands below while in the `/home/playground/workdir/Terraform-X-Minecraft` directory:
 ```bash
 terraform init
 ls .terraform/modules/minecraft_words/